saurabhagarwal2510/GAN-TL/README.md

 [Modified California Housing Prices Dataset](Modified_California_Housing.csv)

 ### 2. Updated Dataset C
+Dataset Generation Method:

+GAN-based Synthesis: Dataset C was artificially generated using a carefully tuned Deep Convolutional GAN (DCGAN) architecture trained on benchmark datasets.
+This synthetic dataset was explicitly created to evaluate the robustness of domain adaptation models on unseen domain distributions.

+Label Generation: Labels for this synthetic dataset were generated using randomized sampling to simulate a realistic multi-class classification scenario.
 #### Description
 This synthetic dataset was generated using a Generative Adversarial Network (GAN).
 It's designed for classification tasks, with features generated to mimic complex, real-world data patterns.